 Creating caption files

 There are a number of tools which allow you to create captions from scratch which can then be added to YouTube videos.
-We have found that YouTube’s own DIY captioning tool, CaptionTube, has certain shortcomings, so we recommend using Amara, an open-source, non-profit project of the Participatory Culture Foundation.
+We recommend using Amara, an open-source, non-profit project of the Participatory Culture Foundation.
 It supports YouTube, HTML5, Vimeo and other players.
 If you own the YouTube video, you can upload a caption file created on Amara to YouTube.
 If you don’t own the video, you can still use Amara to caption it, and when it’s completed anyone can watch the video with your captions on the Amara website.

 To create caption files using Amara: